Vedvod/Great-Bank/README.md

 # Changelog

+## 0.6

+**17/06/21**
+0.6 - Merged with main branch, updated delete to remove balances.
+The project now almost fully resembles the final design.

 ## 0.5

 **16/06/21**
 0.5.3 - Implemented fully-automatic calibration, which uses the non-standard python modules ['keyboard'](https://pypi.org/project/keyboard/#description) and ['wxPython'](https://pypi.org/project/wxPython/), and the standard module os.
 The module is installed during the setup (within the batch file), so the user only needs to have internet connection.